UAV-Bro/3D-Printed-Drones/Revo Quad /README.txt

 	Props Gemfan 7x3.5x3 https://amzn.to/3UDOD3B
 	Flight Controller / ESC Stack https://amzn.to/3wm9AWI (or whatever brand you want & ESC 50A+ recommended) XT-90 Mount https://amzn.to/3HV8dRs
-	Any Carbon Fiber Tube 25x23mm.
-You will cut to your own length, whatever color you want. https://amzn.to/3wdFJQv Heat Insert Nuts M3 https://amzn.to/3SFKwSg
+	Arms Any Carbon Fiber Tube 25x23mm.
+You will cut to your own length, whatever color you want. https://amzn.to/3wdFJQv Landing Gear Carbon Fiber Tube 8x6mm.
+You will cut to your own length, whatever color you want. https://amzn.to/3OJAdvj Heat Insert Nuts M3 https://amzn.to/3SFKwSg
 	Battery 6s 4000mah https://amzn.to/3SXuq6L
 	XT90 Plugs for batteries https://amzn.to/3UDlBBa